ramoncunha/java-spring-keycloak/README.md

-# Spring Framework 3.1.0 Playground
+# Spring Playground Sample Application

 The objective of this project is to test some spring modules.
 I'm using the following tools: